What you need to know about Zika

 February 1, 2016: WHO declares Zika 'public health emergency'

-After warning that Zika was "spreading explosively" thoughout the Americas, with as many as 3 million to 4 million infections expected in the next year, the World Health Organization declares Zika a "public health emergency of international concern."
+After warning that Zika was "spreading explosively" thoughout the Americas, with as many as 3 million to 4 million infections expected in the next year, the WHO declares Zika a "public health emergency of international concern."

 January 20, 2016: CDC urges Zika screening